juliamarc/mal-tier-list-bbcode-gen/README.md

 ```
 git clone https://github.com/juliamarc/mal-tier-list-bbcode-gen
 cd mal-tier-list-bbcode-gen
+python -m venv venv
+source venv/bin/activate
+pip install -r requirements.txt
 ```
+For Windows use `venv\Scripts\activate.bat` or `venv\Scripts\activate.ps1` to activate the virtual environment.

 ## User guide
 ### Tiers
-Each tier is represented by one sheet of the `tiers.ods` spreadsheet.
+Each tier is represented by one sheet of the [`tiers.ods` spreadsheet](https://github.com/juliamarc/mal-tier-list-bbcode-gen/raw/main/tiers.ods).
 By default there are 7 tiers named 'tier S', 'tier A', 'tier B' ..., 'tier F'.
-I provided an example tier in the sheet named `EXAMPLE TIER`.
+I provided an example filled out tier in the sheet named `EXAMPLE TIER`.

 ### Headers
 Each tier has a header.
 The headers are images.
 I provided a default header for each tier in `tiers.ods` (color-coded in the typical tier list style).

-The example headers and the `.xcf` file (GIMP format) that was used to generate them can be found in `example-headers`.
+Some example headers and the `.xcf` file (GIMP format) that was used to generate them can be found in `example-headers`.

 ### Entries
 Each entry consists of a link to MAL and a link to an image.